H4HWV2011/msjarvis-public-docs/docs/index.md

 ## API & Security Docs

 - **API Overview**
-  High-level description of public-facing APIs and how Ms. Jarvis can be integrated.
+  High-level description of public-facing APIs and how Ms. Allis can be integrated.
   → [`docs/API-OVERVIEW.md`](API-OVERVIEW.md)

 - **OpenAPI Specification**